 The frontal west facade features three wide portals; above the portals is the Gallery of Kings - 28 statues of Judean Kings - and higher up are the famous gargoyles and grotesques.
 The spectacular eastern flying buttresses at the east side of the building are 15m wide.

 During the Revolution, many of the cathedral's sculptures, gargoyles and interior was removed or demolished.
 Even the gallery of Kings was severely damaged: the revolutionaries though the statues represented

 Inside the cathedral

-It wasn't until the 19th century before the Cathedral was fully restored thanks in part to the writer Victor Hugo, who with his book 'Notre-Dame de Paris', made the Parisians realise the cathedral was worth restoring.
-The 20 year long restoration was led by a local architect, Eugène Emmanuel Viollet-le-Duc.
+It wasn't until the nineteenth century before the Cathedral was fully restored thanks in part to the writer Victor Hugo, who with his book 'Notre-Dame de Paris', made the Parisians realise the cathedral was worth restoring.
+The twenty-year-long restoration was led by a local architect, Eugène Emmanuel Viollet-le-Duc.
 Viollet-le-Duc made drastic, controversial modifications to the building and even added a spire.
 The cathedral was restored again between 1991 and 2001, this time the historic architecture was carefully preserved.